genie-team/graphql-genie/docs/queries.md

 	exists: CityExistsInput
 	# Filter on whether or not a field value matches.
 Can only check scalar and enum fields
 	# name: 'New York' // exact match
-	# neighborhoods: 'chinatown' //if contains as neighborhoods is a list type
 	# name:  ['New York', 'LA'] // match any one of these values
+	# neighborhoods: 'chinatown' //if neighborhoods contains 'chinatown' as neighborhoods is a list type
 	match: CityMatchInput
 	# Filter between lower and upper bounds, takes precedence over match
 	# name: [ 'a', 'd' ], // Starting with letters A through C.